taavo/pretend-boot/README.md

 know whether or not I've broken an assumption my JS code makes, and vise versa.

-(Right now the library is falled FakeServer but I want to rename it to PretendBoot, because that's cuter and I'm still a rubyist at heart)

 ## Usage

 1. Capture some requests